Staff Information

 21. Approach to in limine motions.

 Judge Crytzer’s scheduling order addresses the requirements and deadlines for motions in limine in a civil case.
-In a criminal case, motions in limine must be filed at least fifteen (15) days before trial.
-The Court may consider motions in limine at the final pretrial conference.
+In a criminal case, motions in limine must be filed at least fifteen (15) days before trial, unless the Court sets a different deadline.
+The Court may consider any motion in limine at the final pretrial conference.

 22. Practice for the receipt of proposed jury instructions, including the form of jury instruction.